 It turns out proteins are good for blood glucose control, so people with type 2 diabetes are highly recommended to increase their intake.
-A group of researchers analyzed the effects of high-protein diet in people with type 2 diabetes.
+Healthline analyzed the effects of a high-protein diet in people with type 2 diabetes.

 They consumed proteins from both, animal and plant sources.
 After six weeks, there was an improvement in their glucose metabolism and reduction in their liver fat, regardless of the protein source.

 Moreover, the diet showed no adverse effects on kidneys.
 In fact, the plant sources of protein helped improve the kidney function in the participants.

 Luckily, you can increase your intake of proteins without spending a lot of money.
 Here are some of the best protein-rich, low-glycemic vegetables which are also loaded with fiber and other nutrients.

 Consuming a few extra servings a week of these vegetables will keep your blood glucose levels under control, help you lose excess pounds, and keep your energy levels high.

 You can enjoy them fresh or frozen and use them in soups, stews, side dishes, salads, and casseroles.
 Peas are one of the best vegetable sources of proteins.

 Also, they provide anti-inflammatory and antioxidant properties which help you protect against heart disease, type 2 diabetes, and skin cancer.